NatashaRy/memory-game/README.md

 * Samsung Galaxy A54 - Google Chrome
 * OnePlus 9 Pro - Mozilla Firefox

+*Tested with emulator mode*
+* Apple Iphone 15 Pro Max - Safari
+* Google Pixel 7 - Google Chrome

+### **Responsiveness**
+We have tested the responsiveness of the game in several browsers and devices, listed above, to ensure cross-compatibility which will provide the expected user experience.
+Responsiveness has been tested using DevTools for each browser, both on chosen dimensions and by making the window smaller.

 ### **Functionality**
 Functionality has been tested by clicking all elements in the game to see what happens and if the expected action occurs.